 This is a brief guide to researching records of the Women’s Land Army.
 Though the original service records of the Women’s Land Army have not survived, The National Archives has microfiche copies of alphabetical index cards from 1939 to 1945 that contain some basic information about the women’s service.

 What do I need to know before I start?

-The Women’s Land Army was first created in January 1917, wound up in 1919, and then re-established shortly before the outbreak of the Second World War, in June 1939.
-It was disbanded again in 1950.
+The Women’s Land Army was established in January 1917 to help increase the amount of food grown within Britain.
+It was wound up in 1919, and then re-established shortly before the outbreak of the Second World War, in June 1939.
+It was finally disbanded in 1950.

-At its peak in 1943 over 80,000 women from all backgrounds, the big cities as well as the countryside, were ‘land girls’.
+At its peak in 1943 over 80,000 women worked as ‘land girls’.
+They came from a wide range of backgrounds including towns and cities as well as the countryside.

 The index cards for Scotland are held by the National Records of Scotland.